Egypt sends fuel to power-starved Gaza, undercuts Abbas

-GAZA CITY, Gaza Strip (AP) — Officials say Egypt has begun trucking 1 million liters of cheap diesel fuel to Gaza’s power plant, in a rare delivery meant to ease a crippling electricity crisis in the Hamas-ruled enclave.
+GAZA CITY, Gaza Strip (AP) — Egypt on Wednesday trucked 1 million liters of cheap diesel fuel to the Gaza Strip’s sole power plant — a rare shipment that temporarily eased a crippling electricity crisis in the Hamas-ruled enclave but also appeared to undercut Palestinian President Mahmoud Abbas.

-Wednesday’s shipment appears to undercut Palestinian President Mahmoud Abbas, who has stepped up financial pressure on Gaza to force the militant Hamas to cede ground there.
-Hamas seized Gaza in 2007.
+Abbas has been stepping up financial pressure on Gaza in hopes of forcing the militant group Hamas to cede ground in the territory.
+Hamas seized Gaza from Abbas’ forces in 2007, and Wednesday’s delivery was the result of a strange new alliance of old foes united against the Palestinian president.

-The power plant stopped operating in April after Hamas could no longer afford to buy heavily taxed fuel from Abbas’ West Bank-based government.
-Gazans were left with four hours of electricity a day.
+The power plant stopped operating in April after Hamas could no longer afford to buy heavily taxed fuel from Abbas’ West Bank-based government, leaving Gazans with just four hours of electricity a day.

-Abbas also asked Israel to reduce the electricity it sends to Gaza, covering about one-third of the territory’s needs.
-This electricity, paid for by the Abbas government, has been reduced by one-fourth since Monday.
+Abbas also asked Israel to reduce the electricity it sends to Gaza, which amounts to about a third of the territory’s needs.
+This electricity, paid for by the Abbas government, has been reduced by one-fourth since Monday, worsening the crunch.

 Most Read Stories